 These development standards serve to preserve the character and integrity of existing neighborhoods and at the same time offer flexibility in providing a wide range of residential opportunities and dwelling unit types.
 As shown in Table 6-4, lot coverage maximums range from 30 to 40 percent in the lower density single family residential zoning districts and from 45 to 60 percent in the multi-family residential zoning districts.
 Building height maximum is 35 feet or 2 1⁄2 stories in all residential zones except the R-3 zone where the City recently increased the maximum height to 45 feet and 3 stories and the R-4 zone which allows up to 50 feet or 4 stories.
 Maximum height is either regulated by total height or number of building stories, whichever results in less overall height.
-A 35 feet or 2 1⁄2 story limitation in zones that allow multi-family housing (R-2 and R-3 zones) may constrain housing projects from developing at the maximum permitted density.
 With the recent increase in density and height in the R-3 zone, the City removed a potential barrier to multifamily development in the R-3 zone.